 Enhanced Productivity:

-When team members collaborate, they can harness the power of collective effort and knowledge.
-By leveraging the diverse skills and perspectives of the team, productivity is boosted as each individual contributes unique insights and expertise to the task.
+When team members collaborate, they can use the power of collective effort and knowledge.
+By using the diverse skills and perspectives of the team, productivity is boosted as each individual contributes unique insights and expertise to the task.

 Collective Output: